open-education-api/sdk-js/README.md

 OpenOnderwijsAPI-js
 ===================

+## Deprecation notice

+**This SDK is outdated and will not be maintained.
+Please use the [API specification](https://github.com/open-education-api/specification).**

+---

 This is the Javascript API used for communicating with the Open Educational API from SURFnet.

 Because of the Same-origin policy, the application should be run from the same domain as the API or use a proxy to forward calls to the real API domain.